highwind-ai/examples/knn-banking-product-recommender/deployment/README.md

     curl -X POST http://localhost:8080/v2/models/model/infer -H 'Content-Type: application/json' -d @./input.json
     ```

-    - It may take a **few seconds** for the server to start.
+    - You might see `curl: (52) Empty reply from server` this could be due to the server still starting.
+It may take a **few seconds - minutes** for the server to start.
 To verify that the server is running, you can execute the following command:

         ```bash
         curl http://localhost:8080/